Skip to main content

 1. Two survey courses in Greek and Roman history or civilization.
 The Classics Faculty regularly offer four courses that satisfy this requirements.
 Students are asked to take either Greek Civilization (CLASS 0010) or Greek History (CLASS 1210) AND either Roman Civilization (CLASS 0020) or Roman History (CLASS 1220).

-2. Two semesters of Greek or Latin.
+2. Two semesters of Greek, Latin, or Sanskirt.
 Any two courses with GREEK or LATIN subject codes will satisfy this requirement.
 For instance, Beginning Ancient Greek 1 (GREEK 0101) and Beginning Ancient Greek 2 (GREEK 0102).

 3. Three courses in an approved area of concentration (AOC).
 A student's area of concentration is chosen in consultation with the Undergraduate Advisor and depends on a student's interests and plans for after graduation.
-Popular areas of concentration in Classics include: myth and culture, language and literature, classical philosophy, ancient history, art and archaeology, ancient religion.
+Popular areas of concentration in Classics include: myth and culture, language and literature, classical philosophy, ancient history, art and archaeology, ancient religion, ancient science and social justice in the classics world..
 The Classics Faculty regularly offers courses in these areas, making it simple for students to choose courses that meet their interests and program needs.
 Taking three semesters of Greek or Latin beyond the required second semester (see requirement #1, above) will also satisfy this requirement.

 4. Three interdisciplinary electives outside the chosen area of concentration.
-Students must take one course from each of three different areas outside of their AOC, chosen from myth and culture, language and literature, classical philosophy, ancient history, art and archaeology, ancient religion.
+Students must take three courses outside of their AOC.
 For instance, a major with a concentration in art and archaeology must take three courses in three different areas outside of art and archaeology: a literature course, a philosophy course, and a religion course, for example.
 Students may count a third course in Greek or Latin beyond the required second semester (see above) toward this requirement.

 5. A Writing Intensive (WRIT) course in Classics.
 This requirement is most easily satisfied with one of the WRIT-designated courses currently offered by the Classics department, including The Reception of Antiquity: Julius Caesar (CLASS 1150), Antiquity Now (CLASS 1170), The Romans in Britain (CLASS 1270), Think Like a Roman (CLASS 1640), and Warfare in the Ancient Mediterranean (CLASS 1650).